sarox-dev/Recollect-Extension/README.md

 **Method 1 — Keyboard shortcut:**
 1. Select text on any webpage
 2. Press `Alt+Shift+R`
-3. A notification confirms the save
+3. A confirmation notification appears

 **Method 2 — Context menu:**
 1. Select text on any webpage
 2. Right-click → "Save highlight to Recollect"
 3. The content is saved to your Recollect server

+**Method 3 — Auto-Save (optional):**
+1. Enable "Auto-Save" in extension settings
+2. Select text on any webpage
+3. Highlighted text is automatically saved to Recollect

 ### View saved content